dawnli139/Github-work-in-VScode/README.md

 ![image](IMG/Create&init.png)

-This operation is equivalent to typing in the VSCode terminal:
+This operation is equivalent to typing in the VScode terminal:

 ```shell
 git init